Policy

 Purpose

-This policy outlines the conditions for using personal vehicles for state business, choosing to drive instead of fly, driving through neighboring states, damage to personal vehicles, reimbursement rates, and car allowances.
+This policy outlines the conditions for using personal vehicles for state business, choosing to drive instead of taking a flight, driving through neighboring states, damage to personal vehicles, reimbursement rates, and car allowances.

 Definitions